ang1337/random-ctf-writeups/RPISEC-lab7A/lab7A_my_writeup.md

 Perfect!
 After this short ROP chain execution ```esp``` register points at ```0x99c2ae4```, which is edx + 4, and edx points to ```messages[i]``` where i is the index of the chunk with a corrupted function pointer.
 Now the program is tricked to treat a heap as a stack!

 Pay attention, that the last gadget returned the execution flow back to the stack pivoting gadget.
-That's because [edx] = stack pivoting gadget which initially overwrote the valid function pointer in the corrupted chunk.
+That's because [edx] = stack pivoting gadget address which initially overwrote the valid function pointer in the corrupted chunk.
 But for now it doesn't matter, because ```esp``` now points at heap that fully controlled by the attacker, unlike stack.
 I need to pad the odd space in the heap created by the second stack pivoting gadget execution with a garbage and concatenate another ROP chain with a final payload.

 The "main" ROP chain will fill an appropriate registers and issue the software interrupt to invoke ```execve``` syscall.
 The rest of the ROP chain crafting was trivial, but I want to write a couple of things about ```ebx``` register that must contain a pointer to ```/bin/sh``` string needed for popping a shell.
 There is no ```/bin/sh``` string in the binary, so I need to write this string into the binary by myself.
 Fortunately, ROP is very powerful technique that was proven to be Turing-complete (yes, you can craft a freaking entire arbitrary program inside of the other program without code injection, that's sick), so I need to find a gadget that gives me, what is called, write-what-where primitive.
 I can easily control ```eax``` and ```edx``` registers via ```pop eax ; ret``` and ```pop edx ; ret```, so I've picked this gadget for WWW -> ```mov dword ptr [edx], eax ; ret```.